ecoseminar/Ecoseminar_Aut24/DonutsvsGrapes.md

 Add an "x" after this text to vote for pancakes:

-Add an "x" after this text to vote for pikas: xxxxxxxxxxxxxxxxxxxxxxx
+Add an "x" after this text to vote for pikas: xxxxxxxxxxxxxxxxxxxxxxxxxxx